lnmedrano/graphql-best-practices/possible_topics.md

 ### 3.4- Resolvers

-Given that the resolvers are functions, they must follow the naming convention used in the technology and project we are working in.
+Given that resolvers are functions, they must follow the naming convention used in the technology and project we are working in.

 ## 4- Main Elements